mars0i/masonclj/doc/general/ABMsInClojure.md

 difficulties are due to the the FP-orientation of Clojure, and the fact that there's no reason that a Java ABM library should worry about FP concerns.
-Some of the difficulties come from the fact that some of the ways in which "Clojure is an opinionated language" is that it is not intented to make it easy to deal with certain kinds of common Java design.
+Some of the difficulties come from the fact that some of the ways in which Clojure is "[opinionated](https://clojure.org/reference/datatypes#_datatypes_and_protocols_are_opinionated)" language" is that it is not intended to make it easy to deal with certain kinds of common Java designs.

 Item 1: If you add some Bean-style accessors for model parameters, MASON will automatically tie them to GUI elements, so that you can